-This may be a doctor, paramedic, registered nurse (RN) or enrolled nurse (EN) who has training on this Policy Directive in the interpretation of immunological test results, vaccination schedules, tuberculosis (TB) assessment and/ or TB screening.
+Appropriately trained assessors may be a doctor, authorised registered nurse/ midwife immuniser (ANI), paramedic, registered nurse (RN) or enrolled nurse (EN) who has training on this Policy Directive in the interpretation of immunological test results, vaccination schedules, tuberculosis (TB) assessment and/ or TB screening.

-Enrolled nurses and registered nurses who have been assessed as having the required experience and knowledge in immunisation may perform assessments and refer difficult/ uncertain results/ assessments to an Authorised Nurse Immuniser (ANI) or doctor for advice.
+Enrolled nurses and registered nurses who have been assessed as having the required experience and knowledge in immunisation may perform assessments and refer difficult/ uncertain results/ assessments to an ANI or doctor for advice.

-Enrolled nurses must work under the supervision (direct or indirect) of a registered nurse or Authorised Nurse Immuniser who has agreed to supervise the enrolled nurse.
+Enrolled nurses must work under the supervision (direct or indirect) of a registered nurse or ANI who has agreed to supervise the enrolled nurse.
 The level of supervision will depend on the enrolled nurse's level of competence to perform the required tasks and as determined by the employer.